 - What is a comfortable height for you from the floor to the top of the mattress?

 Money is a very sensitive topic.
-You work hard every day to earn them and you want to be sure that you invest them wisely.
-However, the truth is, in mattress industry, the better product costs more money.
+You work hard every day to earn it, and you want to be sure that you invest it wisely.
+However, the truth is, in mattress industry, the better products cost more money.
 Be prepared to pay for the mattress.
 Below are some factors which determine the mattress price.

 - Mattress Size.
 Price on a mattress is proportionate to a size.
-The difference between QUEEN and KING mattress is min $350 or $400.
+The difference between a QUEEN and a KING mattress is $350 or $400 minimum.
 There is no big difference in price for QUEEN and FULL – maybe $50-$80.
 Same about FULL and TWIN – around $50-$70.
-So, if you are thinking to get the KING size bed be ready to spend the most.
+So, if you are thinking of purchasing a KING size bed, be ready to spend the most.

-- Quality – what components and materials are used.
+- Components and Materials.
 Mattresses are the most complicated product – you cannot see what is inside.
 Nevertheless, it affects the quality.
-The inside of the mattress is a support part which delivers alignment to your body and a great night’s sleep.
+The inside of the mattress is a support system which delivers alignment to your body and a great night’s sleep.
 Memory foam, latex, natural materials (cotton, wool), stronger coils, cooling technology – all these add to mattress cost.